 The various payment gateways offer a wide range of unique features and capabilities.
-Some have great flexibility offering multiple processing platform integrations, while others focus on developing a robust solution with a single processor.
+Some have great flexibility in offering multiple processing platform integrations, while others focus on developing a robust solution with a single processor.
 It is important to consider many variables unique to your specific requirements when considering a payment gateway partner.
 What OS are you running?
-Is your application web based?
+Is your application web-based?
 Is your solution attended or unattended?
-Don’t worry, our team is prepared to ask you the right series of questions about to quickly identify the gateway partner or partners well suited to your needs.
+Don’t worry, our team is prepared to ask you the right series of questions to quickly identify the gateway partner or partners well suited to your needs.

 What is tokenization?

-Tokenization is another highly sought after feature in a gateway partner.
+Tokenization is another highly sought-after feature in a gateway partner.
 By tokenizing card data, gateways enable application designers to reference previous transactions without storing sensitive account numbers.
 Tokens can be used for refunds when the card isn’t present, or also accommodate a recurring billing functionality.

 What about reports?

 Reporting is another feature that should not be forgotten.
 Some gateways offer online account reconciliation portals where users can generate and schedule customized reports.
-Some gateway reporting tools offer a SOAP interface for porting gateway hosted transactional data into the accounting backend of your POS or kiosk application.
+Some gateway reporting tools offer a SOAP interface for porting gateway-hosted transactional data into the accounting backend of your POS or kiosk application.